-- a) emulating a SCSI logical unit;

-- b) integrating an ATA host; and
+- a) emulating a SCSI logical unit; - b) integrating an ATA host; and

-- c) providing the translation that links them together.

 This standard defines SCSI / ATA translation using SCSI and ATA command sets.
 This standard does not define the mapping of transport capabilities as defined at the SCSI transport protocol layer and the ATA protocol interconnect layer.